A common question among new parents is what’s the best seating option for a baby or toddler.

 - Likely to feature safety features such as a 5-point harness .

-- Lasts for a few years – you should be able to use the same chair from when your baby starts their high chair journey (around 6 months) all the way until they’ve outgrown their high chair (typically around the age of three – more on this point later).
+- Lasts for a few years – you should be able to use the same one from when your baby starts their high chair journey (around 6 months) all the way until they’ve outgrown it (typically around the age of three – more on this point later).

 - Durable, sturdy and hard-wearing.